EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         | Azure Flexible server for PostgreSQL  |
         | Azure OpenAI Service                  |

-    !!! failure "Deployment failed: The resource entity provisioning state is not terminal"

-        It's possible that when Azure Bicep deployment attempts to create resources, error may occur when the soft deleted resources are in process to be purged from Azure backend.
-If you encounter this error, simply re-run the `azd up` command.

 3. On successful completion you will see a `SUCCESS: Your up workflow to provision and deploy to Azure completed in xx minutes xx seconds.` message on the console.

 ## Troubleshooting Errors

-### Continue with Current Deployment
+### Errors During azd Workflow

+1. **Error: "Deployment failed: The resource entity provisioning state is not terminal"**

+    If your deployment faces an error like such as "The resource entity provisioning state is not terminal", try running your deployment again using `azd up`.

+    ```
+    ERROR: error executing step command 'provision': deployment failed: error deploying infrastructure: deploying to resource group: Deployment Error Details: RequestConflict: Cannot modify resource with id '/subscriptions/{sub-id}/resourceGroups/{rg-name}/providers/Microsoft.CognitiveServices/accounts/{Resourcename}' because the resource entity provisioning state is not terminal.
+Please wait for the provisioning state to become terminal and then retry the request.
+    ```

+2.  **Error: "Validation Error"**

-1. If your deployment failed with an error such as validation error, you must name the `azd` env with [rules and restrictions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for naming conventions.
+    If your deployment failed with an error such as validation error, you must name the `azd` env with [rules and restrictions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for naming conventions.
 To fix this error, you can create a new `azd` env with `azd env new` with supported naming convention and proceed with the deployment steps mentioned in previous section.

-    !!! danger "Validation Error"
+    ```
     InvalidTemplateDeployment: The template deployment 'dev' is not valid according to the validation procedure.

-2. If your deployment has failed due to region or quota availability and you want to continue with current deployment in another region, you must purge the existing deployment using `azd down --purge` command before proceeding with another deployment.
-To set the new region for Azure OpenAI models in current `azd` deployment, you can use the following command:

-    ```bash
-    azd env set AZURE_OPENAI_LOCATION <region>
     ```

-    !!! warning "Soft Delete Resources consume quota"

-        If the resource destruction does not complete, interrupted or `--purge` flag is not used, the resources may still exist in the your subscription as soft deleted resources which can be seen from Azure portal such as deleted OpenAI models in `Manage deleted resources`, then these resources will consume OpenAI quota hindering you from creating new deployment.
-It is very important to permanently delete these resources either from Azure portal or through azure CLI before proceeding with another deployment.

-        ```bash
-        az cognitiveservices account purge --location <region> --resource-group <resource-group> --name <openai-resource-name>
-        ```
+3.  **Error: "Network Issues"**

-3. At any point during provisioning of resources, the deployment can fail due to transient errors or network issues.
+    At any point during provisioning of resources, the deployment can fail due to transient errors or network issues.
 For such occurrences, you can take either of following actions:

     - Restart the deployment with `azd up` command.